radioCKUT/digital-logsheets/README.md

 ####Future Requirements

-- Quick way for programming directors to verify log submissions
+- Quick way for programming directors to check for small human errors in a digital logsheet submission
 - If ad ID numbers are stored in a database, link these to digital-logsheet submissions

 ##Questions